NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Bottlenose Dolphin.md

     desc: "`pf2:1` Jaws +6 ()\n__Damage__  1d6 + 2 piercing"

   - name: "Ramming Speed"
     desc: "`pf2:2`  The bottlenose dolphin [[Actions/Swim|Swims]] twice and then makes a snout Strike.
-As long as it moved at least 20 feet, it gains a +1 circumstance bonus to its attack roll.\nA Large or smaller creature hit by this attack must succeed at a DC 16 Fortitude check save or be [[Conditions/Slowed 1|Slowed 1]] for 1 round."
+As long as it moved at least 20 feet, it gains a +1 circumstance bonus to its attack roll.\n\nA Large or smaller creature hit by this attack must succeed at a DC 16 Fortitude check save or be [[Conditions/Slowed 1|Slowed 1]] for 1 round."

 ```